 The declaration ehyeh asher ehyeh is thus interpreted as a statement of God’s abiding presence with Israel, while the ehyeh of 3:14b is interpreted as a shortened version of that declaration and as a gesture of God’s compassion towards Israel in response to Moses’ appeal on their behalf.

 There are a number of problems with this interpretation.
-First is the implication that God commanded Moses to "Go and say to Israel" the words ehyeh asher ehyeh before commanding him to say to them only the ehyeh of 3:14b.
+First is the implication that God commanded Moses to “Go and say to Israel” the words ehyeh asher ehyeh before commanding him to say to them only the ehyeh of 3:14b.
 According to the Bible, however, Moses was not commanded to say the words ehyeh asher ehyeh at all.
-He was commanded to say to the Israelites only that ehyeh had sent him to them, and so this interpretation would appear to be based upon a misunderstanding of the biblical text.
-My second objection is that if God had simply wanted to inform Moses that He is always with Israel in their troubles, then He could have done so by speaking just a few additional words, and in so doing could have saved many generations of debate and incomprehension.
-I find it highly implausible that the response God made to the foremost question put to Him by Moses would require so simple an addition in order to render its intended meaning clear, and yet it was spoken by Him in such a way as to make it very obscure.
+He was commanded to say to the Israelites only that ehyeh had sent him to them and so this interpretation would appear to be based upon a misunderstanding of the biblical text.
+My second objection is that if God had simply wanted to inform Moses that He is always with Israel in their troubles, then He could have done so by speaking just a few additional words and in so doing could have saved many generations of debate and incomprehension.
+I find it highly implausible that the response God made to the foremost question put to Him by Moses would require so simple an addition in order to render its intended meaning clear and yet it was spoken by Him in such a way as to make it very obscure.
 My third objection is that the Bible does not record Moses as having said anything to God between the declarations of 3:14a and 3:14b, but this interpretation requires us to believe that he did.
-My fourth objection is purely theological, and is the implication that in response to an appeal from Moses, God changed His mind, which the God of Mosaic Monotheism does not do.
-My fifth and final objection is that the meaning of Exodus 3:14 as presented in Berakoth 9b is very unremarkable by biblical standards, and yet the biblical account informs us that the words of this verse were highly significant to Moses and to the Israelites in servitude, and to this day they continue to intrigue and fascinate almost everyone who gives them careful consideration, and so also for this reason I find the interpretation of Berakoth 9b highly implausible.
+My fourth and final objection is that the meaning of Exodus 3:14 as presented in Berakoth 9b is very unremarkable by biblical standards and yet the biblical account informs us that the words of this verse were highly significant to Moses and to the Israelites in servitude and to this day they continue to intrigue and fascinate almost everyone who gives them careful consideration, and so also for this reason I find the interpretation of Berakoth 9b highly implausible.